j-schumann/symfony-addons/README.md

 ### Open ToDos
 * tests for `ApiPlatformTestCase::testOperation`, `AuthenticatedClientTrait`,
   `RefreshDatabaseTrait` -> requires doctrine/fixtures-bundle
+* `ApiPlatformTestCase` should no longer use `AuthenticatedClientTrait` but use its own getJWT() and make the User class configurable like the fixtures.
 * tests for QueryBuilderHelper
 * compare code to ApiPlatform\Doctrine\Orm\Util\QueryBuilderHelper